 There is a relationship between traffic speed, volume and density for a highway, and how these factors relate to Level of Service ratings.
 Traffic speed and flow on urban streets are determined primarily by intersection capacity, which is affected by traffic volumes on cross streets and left turn signal phases.
 As these tables indicate, traffic congestion is a non-linear function, meaning that a small reduction in urban-peak traffic volume can cause a proportionally larger reduction in delay.
 For example, a 5% reduction in traffic volumes on a congested highway (for example, from 2,000 to 1,900 vehicles per hour) may cause a 10-30% increase in average vehicle speeds (for example, increasing traffic speeds from 35 to 45 miles per hour).
-As a result, even relatively small changes in traffic volume or capacity on congested roads can provide relatively large reductions in traffic delay.
+As a result, even relatively small changes in traffic volume or capacity on congested roads can provide relatively large reductions in traffic delays.

 |LOS||Speed Range (mph)||Flow Range (veh./hour/lane)||Density Range (veh./mile)|

 |A||Over 60||Under 700||Under 12|

 - (A) Free Flow Traffic.
 Users are practically unaffected by the presence of other vehicles on a road section.
 The choice of speed and the maneuverability are free.
 The level of comfort is excellent, as drivers need minimal attention.
 The volume-to-capacity ratio is usually below 0.2.